Elizabeth Walker Peterson

 About

 Dr. Peterson is Clinical Professor and Director of Professional Education (MS & E-OTD), Dept. of Occupational Therapy, Univ. of Illinois at Chicago.
 She earned her PhD from the Karolinska Institutet in Stockholm, Sweden, and has been a faculty member at UIC since 1993.
 Her accomplishments as an educator have been recognized with 11 internal awards including the inaugural (2019) American Occupational Therapy Association (AOTA) Distinguished Educator Award.
 Dr. Peterson’s clinical experience as an occupational therapist is primarily in the area of gerontology/physical disabilities.
-She has actively engaged in research on fall prevention research involving people living with MS and community-dwelling older adults for over 3 decades, and her work has helped to articulate occupational therapy’s role in interdisciplinary fall prevention efforts.
+She has actively engaged in research on fall prevention research involving people living with MS and community-dwelling older adults for over 3 decades, and her work has helped to articulate occupational therapy’s role in interprofessional fall prevention efforts.
 She contributed to the development and evaluation of Matter of Balance (MOB), the most widely disseminated falls intervention program in the U.S and continues to support program dissemination.
 Interprofessional education is also an important focus of her scholarly work.
 Dr. Peterson is a Fellow of the AOTA.

 Selected Grants